sizzzy/Silk-Corp-Guide/Table of Contents.md

 - **Knowledge Twisted In:** Pursuing Wisdom and Enlightenment

-### Chapter 2: Unravel with Rhythm - A Mind-Opening Approach
+### Chapter 2: Flowing with Rhythm - A Mind-Opening Approach

 - **Setting the Week's Intention:** Aligning Actions with Virtues